RTB4FREE/rtb4free/docs/intro/getting-started-with-docker.rst

     </div>

+.. _quick-start:

 Quick start
 -----------

 This quick start process will deploy a Docker swarm application.
 You must have Docker installed on your system before you start - https://docs.docker.com/v17.12/install/

 Create the Docker swarm.